-Strategies for Weight Loss That Sticksdate: July 25, 2012
+Healthy Strategies for Weight Loss That Sticks

 Have you ever worked hard to lose weight only to see it creep back after a few weeks or months?
 You’re not alone.
 In fact, about 80 percent of overweight people who slim down will eventually have that very same experience, according to research from Brown University.
-These winning strategies—lessons learned from people who have taken off at least 30 pounds and kept it off for a year or more, as tracked by the National Weight Control Registry (NWCR)—may be just what you need to help keep weight off over the long run:
+These effective winning strategies for success—lessons learned from people who have taken off at least 30 pounds and kept it off for a year or more, as tracked by the National Weight Control Registry (NWCR)—may be just what you need to help keep weight off over the long run:

 Research shows that people who eat a regular morning meal tend to consume fewer calories and eat a healthier diet overall than people who do not.
 Those who skip breakfast usually end up eating extra snacks or opting for oversize meals later on to compensate.